 8 Tips to Make Your Garage Door Last Longer

 Maximizing your garage door’s lifespan is worth the effort.
-Any homeowner can do a few things to get the most out of their garage door.
-Here are eight garage door use and maintenance tips you can begin implementing today:
+Here are 8 garage door use and maintenance tips you can begin implementing today:

 An easy way to keep your garage door from aging too fast is to use it less.
 This is especially important for older garage doors.
 The more you open and close your door, the more likely your door will experience wear and tear.
-While you should continue operating your door as needed, try your best to avoid opening and closing repeatedly.
-Keeping children away from the garage door opener can prevent unnecessary motion.
+While you should continue operating your door as needed, try only to use your garage door when necessary, and don’t allow young children to play with the remote.

 Your garage door has safety features such as an emergency release rope, photocell motion sensors and reverses functionality to avoid injury or property damage.
 You can test your sensors by placing a wooden block in the door’s path before closing or quickly putting the block in the way during a cycle.
 The door should reverse when it detects something in the way.
 For the emergency cord, pull the cord, ensure that you can move the door along the track manually and then plug it back into place.

-Your garage door has various screws, nuts and bolts holding it together.
-These components can loosen over time.
-It’s smart to check and tighten your hardware every few weeks so that every component is secure.
+Your garage door has various screws, pulleys, cables, springs, nuts and bolts holding it together.
+These components can loosen or wear over time.
+It’s smart to check and tighten your hardware every few months so that every component is secure.
 About twice a year, check for any cracked, warped, worn or frayed parts.
 If pulleys, springs or cables show signs of damage, contact a professional for help.

 Testing a garage door’s balance involves detaching it from its opener and manually moving it along its tracks.
 To do this, pull the opener’s release handle and manually open the door halfway.
 If the door’s correctly balanced, it will stay in place after you let go.
 If the door falls, it’s imbalanced, and you’ll need to call a technician.
 You can test your door’s balance on your own, but fixing it will require professional assistance.

 Keeping your garage door panel clean is another way to maximize its lifespan.
 A dirty garage door can corrode and lose its pristine look.
-Washing your door with an all-purpose cleaner will ensure your home’s most prominent feature looks beautiful and lasts.
+Washing your door with an all-purpose cleaner will ensure your home’s most prominent feature looks beautiful and prevents rust.

 A garage door’s cables connect to the opener to lift the door when you click your button.
 These cables must be strong to lift the door without breaking, so inspect for signs of damage.
 If a cable breaks, the door could fall, potentially injuring someone or damaging property.